thomasgredig/MSthesis-ProQuest-Cite/README.md

 # MSthesis-ProQuest-Cite

 The details provided in theses and dissertations are often helpful towards new research projects.
-Referencing those works is connected with more work than needed, and there are some issue with non-distinction of dissertation and thesis by ProQuest.
+Referencing those works is connected with more work than needed.
+ProQuest Dissertations and Theses does not distinguish M.S. theses and Dissertations properly.
+BibTeX exported references for M.S. theses from ProQuest are incorrect and need to be corrected using this code.

 ## Finding M.S.
 Theses